Montana State University (MSU)

 The College’s name was changed (fourth) yet again in 1921 to, “Montana State College.”
 Today’s “Montana State University” (fifth and present name) ceased being a “college” in 1965, when it was given the title of “University.”

-Interesting Facts About Montana State University
+Interesting Facts About MSU

-Fifty-percent of the land on which the college was to be built came from Gallatin County, which donated 80-acres; Bozeman’s community added 40 more shortly after.
+Fifty-percent of the land on which the college was built came from Gallatin County, which donated 80-acres; Bozeman’s community added 40 more shortly after.
 With five male and three female students, MSU held its first classes on February 16, 1893 at the Gallatin County High School, 404 W. Main Street, in downtown Bozeman, moving to the (nonextant) Bozeman Academy later in 1893.

 Today, Montana’s largest research university, with nine colleges, over 250 programs, 602 full-time and 460 part-time professors, boasts a population approaching 17,000–59% are Montana residents–grad and undergrad students.